bluesillybeard/Pinc2/readme.md

 - Windows 9x without libc
 - Macos X
 - Haiku
+- emscripten

 ## Maybe planned supported platforms (if someone wants to contribute)
+- Cosmopolitan C
+- WASI
+- IOS
+- "old" macos
 - Posix without libc
     - Will require some inline assembly for all architectures to make syscalls
     - Will require a custom shared object loader

 ## Planned graphics backends (NOT FINAL)
-- Raw / framebuffer on the CPU / software rasterizer
+- Raw software rasterizer
 - SDL 1
     - Is this even worth implementing despite the raw and opengl backends?
 - SDL 2
     - Is this even worth implementing despite the raw and opengl backends?
 - SDL 3
     - Is this even worth implementing despite the raw and opengl backends?
+- OpenGL 1.2
-- OpenGL 1.x
+    - Oldest version of OpenGL worth supporting
-    - not sure which 1.x version(s) yet
-- OpenGL 3.x
+- OpenGL 1.5
-    - not sure which 3.x version yet
+    - Latest fixed-function version of OpenGL
+- OpenGL 3.2
+    - The last widest supported version of OpenGL.
+This is the version that Minecraft uses
+- OpenGL 3.3
+    - Backported a bunch of 4.x features.
+TODO: what features are these?
+Is it worth an OpenGL 3.3 backend when the 3.2 one exists?
-- OpenGL 4.x
+- OpenGL 4.3
-    - note sure which 4.x version(s) yet
+    - Last version of OpenGL supported on Macos (other than using some kind of weird cursed ANGLE->MoltenVK->Metal setup, or a pure software implementation)
+- OpenGl 4.6
-- OpenGL 4.6 (last OpenGL release)
+    - Last version of OpenGL
-- Vulkan 1.0 (first vulkan release)
+- Vulkan 1.0
+- Vulkan 1.2
-- Vulkan 1.2 (last Vulkan release that is very widely supported on older hardware)
+    - last Vulkan release that is very widely supported on older hardware
-- Vulkan 1.3 (last Vulkan release)
+- Vulkan 1.3
+- TODO: figure out what Vulkan 1.4 brings and if supporting 1.3 is worth the effort over 1.2
 - Raw Vulkan

 ## Planned window backends (NOT FINAL)